hamedrb/hamedrb.github.io/content/project/pelargos/index.md

 {{< figure src="pelargos-why.png" alt="ASD in numbers: Why Pelargos is needed?" >}}

-- **How:** Clinical and histological evidence suggests that Autism Spectrum Disorder (ASD) originates in utero.
+- **How:** Clinical and histological evidence suggests that ASD originates in-utero.
 To investigate this hypothesis, we analyzed biological and ultrasound measurements routinely collected in maternity clinics from the first trimester of pregnancy through the first days after birth.
 The goal was to determine whether these data could support an early prognosis of ASD.
 Retrospective analysis was performed on a cohort of 63 children diagnosed with ASD at 4–5 years of age, compared to an age-matched control group of 189 neurotypical (NT) children.

     Given the large number of variables and the complex, multivariate, and poorly understood relationships among them, we employed advanced statistical tools to identify distinguishing patterns between NT and ASD groups.
 A supervised machine learning (ML) algorithm, XGBoost, was trained to classify newborns into ASD and NT categories.
 The model was designed to maintain a false positive rate below 5% while maximizing sensitivity.
 To ensure the robustness and generalizability of the classifier, a cross-validation (CV) technique was employed.
 The variables most influential in the classifier's decisions were identified using SHAP (SHapley Additive exPlanations) analysis.